BeatriceMarsili/Statistical-Learning/README.md

-# Statistical-Learning
+# Statistical-Learning - Young People Survey
-Statistical Learning project for DataScience master course @UniTn

 ### Abstract
 The purpose of this project is to discover if we can predict spending habits, and in case other preferences, based on possible types of personalities.